afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

 #.
 The issue at hand: for some unbeknownst reason, the way gradients
-    are stored in dicoms (and subsequent file formats such as NIFTI, etc.) may have a *there is a systematic sign change in the recorded gradient components, relative to how a software interprets them.* The problem takes the following form: a single component of each gradient appears to have had its sign *flipped* in the output file (always the same gradient per file): for example, :math:`g_y \rightarrow -g_y`.
+    are stored in dicoms (and subsequent file formats such as NIFTI, etc.) there may be a systematic sign change in the recorded gradient components, relative to how a software interprets them.
+The problem takes the following form: a single component of each gradient appears to have had its sign *flipped* in the output file (always the same gradient per file): for example, :math:`g_y
+    \rightarrow -g_y`.

     This is quite an annoying thing to have happen.
-Furthermore, it appears to be dependent as well on the programs used (they often have separate conventions). **Fortunately:**
+Furthermore, it appears to be dependent as well on the programs used (they often have separate conventions; for all AFNI functions it should be the same, but it might be different for TORTOISE or other programs (but we don't care about other-other programs, anyways, at least)). **Fortunately:**

     * it is pretty straightforward to determine when gradients and data are 'unmatched';